merlinfuchs/ccna-extension/README.md

 # Use

-Go to the cisco exam site, press P and enter the itexamanswers.net where you want to scrape the answers from.
+Go to the cisco exam site, press P and enter the itexamanswers.net url where you want to scrape the answers from.
 The extension will fetch and parse the answers in the background.
 Press A to answer a question and N to go to the next question.